realm/realm-inventory/README.md

 ### Tracking Additions and Subtractions From Inventory

 One of the interesting aspects of a mobile application is the fact it -- to be truly useful -- needs to work both online _and_ offline.
-Our inventory application as an additional constraint: it needs to suport changing quantities inside the application in a consistent and mathematically correct way regardless of how many users are acceessing or updating the items.
+Our inventory application as an additional constraint: it needs to support changing quantities inside the application in a consistent and mathematically correct way regardless of how many users are accessing or updating the items.

-While this may seem self-evident, supporting artithmetical atomicity is tricky.
-Realm suports 2 different ways of ensuring that transacitons (additions or subtractions) from inventories: Lists and Counters.
+While this may seem self-evident, supporting arithmetical atomicity is tricky.
+Realm supports 2 different ways of ensuring that transactions (additions or subtractions) from inventories: Lists and Counters.

 #### Method 1: Lists